Jardin des Plantes

 Cathédrale St-Pierre information

-Montpellier’s monumental Cathédrale St-Pierre began life as a church attached to the 14th-century monastery of St-Benoît, and was raised to cathedral status in 1536.
+Montpellier’s monumental Cathédrale St-Pierre began life as a church attached to the 14th-century monastery of St-Benoît; it was raised to cathedral status in 1536.
 Heavily rebuilt after the Wars of Religion, it’s now the seat of the city’s archbishops.